-[3] An employee's temporary separation from work during a period of temporary disability, when both the employer and the employee contemplate a return to work after the temporary disability abates, is not a "dismissal" under section 31725, which is concerned only with the consequences of permanent disability.
-Cstephens, supra, 38 Cal.4th at p.
-802, 43 Cal.Rptr.3d 302, 134 P.3d 288 [31725 addresses "permanent, not merely temporary, absence from employment" on account of permanent disability].)
-Moreover, an employee who "voluntarily absents himself or herself from the job" by taking unpaid medical leave, for example, cannot validly claim he or she was dismissed by the employer. $\square(Id. at)$ p.
+An employee's temporary separation from work during a period of temporary disability, when both the employer and the employee contemplate a return to work after the temporary disability abates, is not a "dismissal" under section 31725, which is concerned only with the consequences of permanent disability.
+Contemplate as the consequences of permanent disability.
+Contemplate as the consequences of permanent, and the consequences of permanent disability.
+Contemplate as the consequences of permanent, and the consequences of permanent disability.
+Contemplate as the consequences of permanent, and the consequences of permanent disability.
+Contemplate as the consequences of permanent, and the consequences of permanent disability.
+Consequences of permanent, and the consequences of permanent disability.
+Consequences of permanent, and the consequences of permanent, and the consequences of permanent, and the consequences of permanent disability.
+Consequences of permanent, and the consequences of permanent, and the permanent disability.
+Consequences of permanent, and the perm claim he or she was dismissed by the employer.
+[1] (Id. at p.
 802, 43 Cal.Rptr.3d 302, 134 P.3d 288.)
-To the extent the employee remains uncertain of the existence of an employment relationship, it is the employee's obligation "to seek clarification." -(Ibid.)
+To the extent the employee remains uncertain of the existence of an employment relationship, it is the employee's obligation "to seek clarification."

-\923 In upholding the trial court's conclusion that Stephens had not been terminated, either expressly or impliedly, the Court observed the September 1997 letter directed Stephens to leave work temporarily until his medical condition improved and to report his absence on his timesheets to reflect that he was either off duty or taking sick or personal leave. " 'At no time was Mr. Stephens advised in [the September 1997] letter that he was dismissed from employment.' "
+923 In upholding the trial court's conclusion that Stephens had not been terminated, either expressly or impliedly, the Court observed the September 1997 letter directed Stephens to leave work temporarily until his medical condition improved and to report his absence on his timesheets to reflect that he was either off duty or taking sick or personal leave. " 'At no time was Mr. Stephens advised in [the September 1997] letter that he was dismissed from employment.' "

 (Stephens, supra, 38 Cal.4th at p.
 803, 43 Cal.Rptr.3d 302, 134 P.3d 288.)
 Moreover, during his absence, Stephens continued to be compensated, first by use of his sick leave and then by resort to his Labor Code section 4850 benefits.
-Thus, Stephens did not "face the financial dilemma" suffered by employees caught between inconsistent determinations of their employer and the retirement board and thus did not fall into the class of persons that section 31725's reinstatement requirement was intended to protect. \\345 (Id. at pp. 804-806, 43 Cal.Rptr.3d 302, 134 P.3d 288.)
-The Court also found telling Stephens's testimony that he did not believe, position at any time.
-[12] [134] [13 disability.
-She attempts to distinguish Stephens, supra, 38 Cal.4th 793, 43 Cal.Rptr.3d 302, 134 P.3d 288, asserting that, unlike the plaintiff in Stephens, Kelly was not given the option of returning to work in a modified light-duty position that accommodated her work restrictions, nor was she told she would continued to be paid using sick leave or other compensated leave time.
-(In pressing this purported distinction, of course, Kelly disregards the \$340 per week she received as a vocational rehabilitation maintenance allowance, as well as the \$140 per week she received in permanent disability indemnity benefits.)
-To the contrary, in the March 18, 1996 letter she was told her work restrictions were incompatible with her LVN II assignment and she had been removed from the regular payroll.
+Thus, Stephens did not "face the financial dilemma" suffered by employees caught between inconsistent determinations of their employer and the retirement board and thus did not fall into the class of persons that section 31725's reinstatement requirement was intended to protect.
+345 (Id. at pp. 804-806, 43 Cal.Rptr.3d 302, 134 P.3d 288.)
+The Court also found telling Stephens's testimony that he did not believe, after receiving the letter, that he had been terminated.
+[1.1] at p.
+803, 43 Cal.Rptr.3d 302, 134 P.3d 288.)
+Finally, the Court found substantial evidence supported the trial court's determination the modified light-duty position was consistent with Stephens's temporary work restrictions and that, far from being terminated, Stephens could have returned to that position at any time.
+[1] (Id. at p.
+804, 43 Cal.Rptr.3d 302, 134 P.3d 288.)